Cancun Crime in 2026: Dangerous Areas, Cartels, and What Changed This Year

 ✔️ Playa Mujeres

 Playa Mujeres is an area to the north of downtown Cancun.
-It is located directly across from Isla Mujeres and is filled with luxury hotels and resorts sitting on white sandy beaches.
+It is located directly across from Isla Mujeres and is filled with luxury hotels and resorts on white-sand beaches.

 Playa Mujeres is a great option for people who want a relaxed atmosphere, away from the party zone.

-Unlike some of the areas of the hotel zone that can have big waves, the water is usually calm around Playa Mujeres.
+Unlike some areas of the hotel zone that can get big waves, the water is usually calm around Playa Mujeres.

 Playa Mujeres is a safe place to visit.
 Most hotels and resorts have security guards to cut down on petty theft and other crimes.